Soviet influence on the peace movement: The World Peace Council

-Claims of wider Soviet influence
+Wider Soviet influence

-Conservative organizations and writers and defectors from Soviet intelligence have sometimes claimed that the non-aligned peace movement was controlled by the Soviet Union, although western intelligence agencies have found no evidence of direct influence.

 In 1951 the House Committee on Un-American Activities published The Communist "Peace" Offensive, which detailed the activities of the WPC and of numerous affiliated organisations.
 It listed dozens of American organisations and hundreds of Americans who had been involved in peace meetings, conferences and petitions.
 It noted, "that some of the persons who are so described in either the text or the appendix withdrew their support and/or affiliation with these organizations when the Communist character of these organizations was discovered.
 There may also be persons whose names were used as sponsors or affiliates of these organizations without permission or knowledge of the individuals involved."

-In 1982 the Heritage Foundation published Moscow and the Peace Offensive, which said that non-aligned peace organizations advocated similar policies on defence and disarmament to the Soviet Union.
+In 1982, The Heritage Foundation published Moscow and the Peace Offensive, which said that non-aligned peace organizations advocated similar policies on defence and disarmament to the Soviet Union.
 It argued that "pacifists and concerned Christians had been drawn into the Communist campaign largely unaware of its real sponsorship."

 Russian GRU defector Stanislav Lunev said in his autobiography that "the GRU and the KGB helped to fund just about every antiwar movement and organization in America and abroad," and that during the Vietnam War the USSR gave $1 billion to American anti-war movements, more than it gave to the VietCong, although he does not identify any organisation by name.
 Lunev described this as a "hugely successful campaign and well worth the cost".
 The former KGB officer Sergei Tretyakov said that the Soviet Peace Committee funded and organized demonstrations in Europe against US bases.
 According to Time magazine, a US State Department official estimated that the KGB may have spent $600 million on the peace offensive up to 1983, channeling funds through national Communist parties or the World Peace Council "to a host of new antiwar organizations that would, in many cases, reject the financial help if they knew the source."
 Richard Felix Staar in his book Foreign Policies of the Soviet Union says that non-communist peace movements without overt ties to the USSR were "virtually controlled" by it.
-Lord Chalfont claimed that the Soviet Union was giving the European peace movement £100 million a year.
-The Federation of Conservative Students (FCS) alleged Soviet funding of CND.
+Lord Chalfont said that the Soviet Union was giving the European peace movement £100 million a year.
+The Federation of Conservative Students (FCS) alleged Soviet funding of the Campaign for Nuclear Disarmament (CND).